How to Change Windshield Wipers in a Few Easy Steps

 Windshield Wipers – Everything You Need to Know

 The windshield wipers are made up of two distinct parts.
 One is the control arm that moves the wiper by the power delivered from an electric motor and the other is the wiper blade that cleans the windshield.
-The wiper blade has a rubber that rests on the windshield and when the wipers are moved by the control arm, the windshield is wiped off.
-As you use the wipers, the rubber wears off mainly due to the friction caused by the dirt on the windshield.
+The wiper blade has a rubber that rests on the windshield and when the wipers are moved by the control arm, the windshield is cleaned.
+As you use the wipers, the rubber wears down mainly due to the friction caused by the dirt on the windshield.
 Over time, the wiper blades’ rubber develops imperfections that make it impossible for them to fully clean the windshield, making changing wiper blades necessary.

 Types of Windshield Wipers